by Jo A. Hiestand

 AUTHOR Bio and Links:

-A month-long trip to England during her college years introduced Jo to the joys of Things British.
-Since then, she has been lured back nearly a dozen times, and lived there during her professional folksinging stint.
-This intimate knowledge of Britain forms the backbone of both the Taylor & Graham mysteries and the McLaren mystery series.
+My first visit to England was during my college years and that cemented my joy of Things British.
+Since then, I’ve been lured back nearly a dozen times, and lived there for a year during my professional folksinging stint.